o15y/eiva/README.md

 Key-value storage Redis is used for JWT cache invalidation and MySQL query caching.
 For production, a self-hosted Redis instance is used using Caprover, available only to other Caprover applications.
 For development, a local redis-server with default configuration will do.

+#### Server

+A dedicated server is used for deploying the EIVA service.
+This uses AWS Lightsail which provides an easy-to-use interface for AWS EC2.

+Instance details:

+- Region: Frankfurt (eu-central-1)
+- RAM: 4 GB
+- Processor: 2 vCPUs
+- Storage: 80 GB SSD
+- Public IP address: 18.195.203.61
+- Billing period: May 21, 2020–_present_

 #### ElasticSearch

 A dedicated ElasticSearch instance is used to store server logs, and more importantly track usage events using the `/v1/api/track/:index` API endpoint.
 This data will be used for analytics about pages, time on site, etc.